 This post is a bit too long for my taste, but then again, I suppose, a write-up on relationships can be a draggy affair.

-Many times, we lose track of what we want because we are too busy focusing on the people around us and how to keep them happy.
-We are constantly worried about their peace and how our presence can make their lives more worthwhile.
+We often lose track of what we want because we are too busy focusing on the people around us and how to keep them happy.
+We constantly worry about their peace and how our presence can make their lives worthwhile.
 But what about our own lives?
 Don’t we deserve joy and peace too?

 Do what makes you happy.
 You deserve it.
 The following questions will give you a deeper insight into living your best life: